harryreyesnieva/p8105_final_project/code/KidneyDataMS.md

 \#Tidy data.

-I will delete an extraneous row and drop missing values
+I will delete an extraneous row, drop missing values, and convert the appropriate columns from character to numeric.

 ``` r
 df_one_names = df_one_names[-c(1), ]